 What are Cyber Risks?

-• On the other hand, we have ransomware attacks, which is when a user’s system is held hostage by the cybercriminal until they agree to pay a ransom.
+Ransomware attacks, on the other hand, are when a user’s system is held hostage by the cybercriminal until they agree to pay a ransom.
 As we mentioned above, the instant move to remote work left a lot to be desired when it came to at-home security and it took time for companies to adopt VPNs and educate their employees on the risk of working from their personal computer or a public location.

 Protecting Against Cyber Threats